 Governmental electric aggregators in Ohio operate in a restructured electricity market somewhat similar to the market in Illinois.
 Barriers to supporting the development of new renewable energy projects include limitations around aggregators' ability to execute long-term contracts with developers in addition to the risk of customer migration back to the EDUs for SSO service.
-The Ohio aggregation program has attempted to address these barriers by using a primary CRES provider under contracts of 5 to 15 years.
+The Ohio aggregation program has attempted to address these barriers through the use of a primary CRES provider under contracts of 5 to 15 years.
 Contracts require that CRES supplier provide renewable energy for up to 100 percent of the aggregation customers generation service needs in the form of RECs.
-Individual governmental aggregation programs can require the CRES provider to sign a long-term contract with renewable generation resources to qualify as a bidder for the aggregation program supply contract.
+Individual governmental aggregation programs can require the CRES provider to sign a long-term contract with renewable generation resources in order to qualify as a bidder for the aggregation program supply contract.
 Other governmental aggregation programs in Ohio support renewable energy development by using funds from a carbon fee or designated REC purchases beyond the state's RPS requirements.
 These collected funds are to help finance renewable energy projects.

-Some differences in the Ohio electricity environment as compared to Illinois act as major barriers to the development of new renewable energy projects in Ohio.
-While Cincinnati and to a certain extent Columbus have surmounted these barriers, other aggregation programs have not opted to provide renewable energy through the procurement of RECs.
+Significant differences in the Ohio electricity market and regulatory environment as compared to Illinois act as major barriers to the development of new renewable energy projects.
 Due to low RPS targets in Ohio, (current target is 7 percent with a target cap of 8.5 percent by 2026) the demand for RECs and thus revenue available to fund new projects is limited.
 NOPEC's transition of customers back to EDU SSO service in 2022 was designed to benefit customers in the short-term.
 This transition has created uncertainty regarding the reliability of longer-term contracts obtained through CRES supplier.
 Finally, SB 52, amended several sections of R.C.
 4906, allowing county boards to overrule the Ohio Power Siting Board's ("OPSB") approval of utility-scale wind and solar projects.
-As of August 2022, 10 counties had passed resolutions banning the development of utility-scale wind and solar projects with several more counties considering similar resolutions.48 b.
+As of August 2022, 10 counties had passed resolutions banning the development of utility-scale wind and solar projects with several more counties considering similar resolutions.38 b.
 Massachusetts